Debt ceiling: Here's what could happen in a credit "debacle"

 What about mandated spending?

-This is where some experts disagree with the doomsday scenario, with economist James K. Galbraith writing in Project Syndicate that Social Security, Medicare, Medicaid and interest payments are mandated spending — in essence, the U.S. by law must pay for these benefits.
+This is where some experts disagree with the doomsday scenario.
+Economist James K. Galbraith wrote in Project Syndicate that Social Security, Medicare, Medicaid and interest payments are mandated spending.
+In essence, that means the U.S. by law must pay for these benefits.

 "The U.S. Treasury must follow the law.
-Debt ceiling or no, it cannot legally default on any obligation," he noted.
+Debt ceiling or no, it cannot legally default on any obligation," Galbraith noted.

 He added, "[T]he Treasury has no legal authority to single out Social Security or interest payments or anything else for cuts, and — so far as I know — it couldn't stop those payments if it wanted to."